Last modified:

 Bank account (including bank name),

-and later after mapping, they also have a cashflow category.
-See Map cashflow transactions to cashflow categories.
+and after mapping, they also have a category.
+See Map cashflow transactions to categories.

 …manually via CSV file upload

-You can manually import cashflow transactions via CSV file upload on ASSET LEVEL.
-Therefore the file has to be in a certain format so that the column can be matched to the system columns with the transaction attributes.
+You can manually import cashflow transactions via CSV file upload at Asset level .
+Therefore, the file must be in a certain format so that the columns can be matched to the system columns with the transaction attributes.
 The system also checks for duplicates before importing any data.

 Caution